rokubun/jason-docs/docs/manual.md

 it.
 The API allows that you to e.g. program tasks in Jason using URLs via the command line of your Operating System or create plugins.

+For Android devices you can see how it's used in the  [GithHub](https://github.com/rokubun/jason-sdk-android) repository.

 ### Launching a process

 Let' assume you have a GNSS data file in RINEX format named `GARR2150.15o` that